£0.00

 In recent years, the concept of ‘silent luxury’ or ‘quiet luxury’ has gained significant traction in the fashion world.

-However, the Lacoste crocodile is small, discreet, and has been a part of the brand’s identity for so long that it has transcended mere logo status to become a symbol of heritage and quality.
+It’s in this context that Lacoste is a signifier of silent luxury; Lacoste’s crocodile is small, discreet, and part of the brand’s identity for so long that it transcends the logo status to a symbol of heritage.

-This connection to established wealth, rather than nouveau riche flash, aligns well with the ethos of silent luxury.
+This connection to established wealth, rather than nouveau riche flash, aligns well with the ethos of silent luxury but it is important to note that Lacoste’s status as a silent luxury isn’t universal.

 In some markets, particularly in parts of Europe and South America, Lacoste has had to work to shed associations with “chavs” or “thugs“.